 Based on the results of some studies, ferulic acid and sterol moiety are responsible for the antioxidant properties of GO (Islam et 2011).
-Decreasing the level corticosterone (Zafir and Banu, 2009), lowering the formation of ROS (WARD and TILL, 1990), and regulating the expression of Nrf-2 (Wang et al., 2020) may be related to an increase in the level of antioxidant enzymes. de Gomes et al. reviewed the protective effect of GO supplementation in acute liver failure due to acetaminophen usage and claimed that GO protected against the decrease in CAT.
-SOD, aminolevulinic acid dehydratase and GPx activities due to acetaminopheninduced acute liver failure (de Gomes et al., 2020).
+Decreasing the level of al.. corticosterone (Zafir and Banu, 2009), lowering the formation of ROS (WARD and TILL, 1990), and regulating the expression of Nrf-2 (Wang et al., 2020) may be related to an increase in the level of antioxidant enzymes. de Gomes et al. reviewed the protective effect of GO supplementation in acute liver failure due to acetaminophen usage and claimed that GO protected against the decrease in CAT, SOD, aminolevulinic acid dehydratase and GPx activities due to acetaminopheninduced acute liver failure (de Gomes et al., 2020).

-Corticosterone. primary the glucocorticoid in rodents, is influenced by stressful events such as restraint stress, leading to activation of the HPA axis.
+Corticosterone. the primary glucocorticoid in rodents, is influenced by stressful events such as restraint stress, leading to activation of the HPA axis.
 This activation involves an increase in CRH from the hypothalamus, triggering the secretion of ACTH from the anterior pituitary, ultimately resulting in the release of glucocorticoids from the adrenal cortex (Armario, 2006).
-Consistent with earlier research, our findings indicated that chronic restraint stress elevated corticosterone levels (Asada, 1999), attributed to stressinduced anxiety.
-The heightened corticosterone levels were linked to HPA stimulation (Moustafa, 2021).
-Interestingly, demonstrated results that corticosterone consumption decreased levels bv upregulating the monoaminergic system in the amygdala, aligning with the anti-stress properties observed in previous studies (Asada, 1999).
+Consistent with earlier research, our findings indicated that chronic restraint stress elevated corticosterone levels (Asada, 1999), attributed to stressanxiety. induced The heightened corticosterone levels were linked to HPA stimulation (Moustafa, 2021).
+Interestingly, demonstrated results that GO our consumption decreased corticosterone levels by upregulating the central monoaminergic system in the amygdala, aligning with the anti-stress properties observed in previous studies (Asada, 1999).
 This suggests GO as a potential anti-stress agent, supporting existing literature.

-Based on the analysis, GO downregulated the apoptosis-regulating genes of cleaved caspase-3 and upregulated Nrf-2 in the restraint-stressed rats treated with GO significantly.
+Based on the analysis, GO downregulated the apoptosis-regulating genes of cleaved caspase-3 and up-regulated Nrf-2 in the restraint-stressed rats treated with GO significantly.
 Some other studies confirmed that GO downregulated pro-apoptotic proteins including caspase-3, caspase-9, and Bax (Meng et al., 2022;

 Najafi et al., 2022; de Gomes et al., 2020).
-Such regulation may derive from the reduction of cell apoptosis and activation of mitochondrial apoptotic pathway induced by excessive ROS (Wang et al., 2020).
-Nrf-2 serves pivotal functions in modulating inflammatory responses, oxidative stress, and the synthesis, metabolism, and degradation of proteins, lipids, and carbohydrates (Farkhondeh et al., 2020).
+Such regulation may derive from the reduction of cell apoptosis and activation of apoptotic pathway the mitochondrial induced by excessive ROS (Wang et al., 2020).
+Nrf-2 serves pivotal functions in modulating inflammatory responses, the synthesis, oxidative stress, and metabolism, and degradation of proteins, lipids, and carbohydrates (Farkhondeh et al., 2020).
 Normally, Nrf-2 is broadly expressed in a large number of tissues including the testis and epididymis, resulting in preventing disruption of spermatogenesis due to oxidative stress (Nakamura et al., 2010).
-Based on some studies, the effects of supplementation on inducing increasing Nrf-2 translocation and activating its target genes involved in cellular responses against ROS (Rungratanawanich et al., 2018).
+Based on some studies, the effects of supplementation on increasing Nrf-2 inducing Nrf-2 translocation and activating its target genes involved in cellular responses against ROS (Rungratanawanich et al., 2018).

 Notably, no prior studies have assessed the effects of GO on behavioral stress and male reproductive parameters in CRS rats.
 While our study provides significant scientific evidence, certain limitations should be acknowledged.
 The small sample size in each study group might have yielded insufficient data for definitive conclusions.
-Additionally, the follow-up period's duration warrants consideration in future investigations.
+Additionally, follow-up the period's duration warrants consideration in future investigations.
 Furthermore, exploring the efficacy of low and high dosages of GO is a crucial aspect of future research endeavors.

-results indicated The that supplementation can protect testes tissue oxidative stress, apoptotic. hormonal, and histopathological alterations due to restraint stress.
-Thus, GO treatment lead to recovery from complications reproductive through regulating oxidative stress and apoptotic pathways.
+The results indicated that GO supplementation can protect testes tissue oxidative stress. against apoptotic. hormonal, and histopathological alterations due to restraint stress.
+Thus, GO treatment lead recovery from can to male complications reproductive through regulating oxidative stress and apoptotic pathways.
 GO can be regarded as a beneficial substance for male infertility disorders.
 Further studies should be conducted to comprehend the molecular mechanism of testicular injury due to restraint stress and the possible capability of GO therapy or other substances to alleviate such effects on male infertility.